Staying Safe at Work During Winter

 Outdoor Workers in Winter

-- Be Visible: High-visibility clothing is crucial for those working near traffic or in low-light conditions.
+• Be Visible: High-visibility apparel is especially important for people working near traffic or in low-light environments.

-- Monitor Weather Conditions: Regularly check weather forecasts and adjust schedules or tasks to avoid working during severe weather.
+• Monitor Weather Conditions: Make sure to keep an eye on the weather forecasts and tweak your schedules or tasks to steer clear of working in severe weather.

-- Take Regular Breaks: Exposure to extreme cold can lead to hypothermia or frostbite.
-Employers should provide warm areas where outdoor workers can take breaks.
+• Take Regular Breaks: Extremely cold temperatures can cause hypothermia or frostbite.
+Companies should design comfortable areas where outside workers could unwind during breaks.

 Injuries at Work Due to Winter Conditions

-If an employer fails to take reasonable precautions to address winter hazards, they may be liable if an employee is injured.
-Common injuries include fractures, sprains, and head trauma caused by slipping on ice or tripping over unseen obstacles.
-Seeking legal advice is vital if you’ve been hurt due to unsafe working conditions.
+If an employer doesn’t take reasonable steps to manage winter hazards, they could be responsible if an employee gets hurt.
+Some typical injuries are fractures, sprains, and head trauma that can happen from slipping on ice or tripping over things you might not see.
+Getting legal advice is really important if you’ve been injured because of unsafe working conditions.

 How We Can Support You